equitable-equations/fqar/paper/joss.md

 # Summary

 Floristic Quality Assessment (FQA) is a standardized method for assessing the ecological value of natural areas based on the plant species found within them [@spyreas2015users].
 Each species considered native to a particular region is assigned a *coefficient of conservatism*, C, on a scale of 0-10 by experts in local flora.
-Larger values of C correspond with species that tend to be found in undegraded sites, while lower values indicate species that are tolerant to human impacts.
+Larger values of C correspond with species that tend to be found in undegraded sites, while lower values indicate species that are more tolerant to human impacts.
 A site inventory is conducted, and the average of the C-values found there is computed.
 This *native mean-C value*, sometimes weighted by the total number of plant species identified to give the so-called *floristic quality index* [@bowles2006testing], is frequently used by land managers and other agents to quantify an area's state of conservancy [@zinnen].

-Although floristic quality assessment dates back to the  1970s [@wilhelm1977], its use has expanded significantly in recent years, in large part due to the creation of a central data repository, [universalfqa.org](https://universalfqa.org/) [@freyman2016universal], where practitioners can easily upload site inventories, select an appropriate species database, and receive quantitative assessments in .csv format.
+Although floristic quality assessment dates back to the  1970s [@wilhelm1977], its use has expanded significantly in recent years, in large part due to the creation of a central data repository, [universalfqa.org](https://universalfqa.org/) [@freyman2016universal], where practitioners can easily upload site inventories, select appropriate species databases, and receive quantitative assessments in .csv format.
 As of September, 2022, the site provided access to over xxx public assessments from more than 70 databases, covering much of the continental United States and parts of Canada.
 For instance, see [@oldham1995floristic] for Ontario, Canada flora and [@rericha] for flora of the Chicago, USA region.

 The `fqar` packages provides tools for downloading and analyzing floristic quality assessment data using R [@rcore].